-- 1. Written Communications Students will demonstrate written communication skills appropriate for business situations. - 2.
-Quantitative Reasoning and Financial Analysis Skills Students will demonstrate the ability to perform basic financial analysis. - 3.
-Competency in Discipline Students will demonstrate the ability to apply theories and methods to the solution of common types of problems related to their academic field of study - 7.
+- 1. Communication: Students will demonstrate written communication skills appropriate for business situations.
+Students will create and effectively deliver oral presentations that are concise and informative and conduct research appropriate to the task at hand. - 2.
+Quantitative Reasoning and Financial Analysis Skills: Students will demonstrate the ability to perform basic financial analysis. - 3.
+Competency in Discipline: Students will demonstrate ability to apply theories and methods to the solution of common types of problems related to their academic field. - 7.
 Complete the curriculum map below.
 Please mark an X in the map below to indicate which courses correspond with learning outcomes.
 If applicable, you can also use I, D, or M to indicate that a learning outcome is introduced, developed to foster more sophistication, or demonstrated at a level of mastery acceptable for graduation within the program.
 Additional courses may be marked with an R to indicate reinforcement of a program learning outcome.

-List all supporting Program Learning Outcomes

-courses

-PLO #1 PLO #2 PLO #3 PLO #4 PLO #5 PLO #6 PLO #7

-Principles of Account ✓ ✓ ✓
+List all supporti all supporti Program Learning Outcomes courses PLO #3 PLO #2 PLO #3 PLO #4 PLO #5 PLO #6 PLO #7 Principles of Accounting I ✓ √ ✓

-I

-Principles of Account ✓ ✓ ✓
+Principles of ✓ ✓ ✓

-II
+Accounting II

 Income Tax ✓ ✓ ✓

-Financial Analysis ✓ ✓ ✓
+Financial Analys ✓ ✓ ✓

 Payroll Accounting ✓ ✓ ✓

 Capstone ✓ ✓ ✓